jcoyne/elixir_rdf/README.md

-# A rudimentary parser for NTriples RDF
+# A rudimentary parser for NTriples/Turtle serializations of RDF

 ## To build